 Believe me, I’m not the kind of guy who asks God to step in so I don’t have to.
 I’m not a passive pray-er.
 I am a roll-my-sleeves-up-and-get-in-the-mess kind of guy but I’ve been doing this long enough to know that more often than I’d care to admit their comes a point where I have to recognize my own inability to effect change in a situation.
 I hate it, but there it is, none the less.
 I am infinitely fallible.

 If you have ideas about how I could have handled the situation better, I do too.
 I’d love to hear yours.
-Also, if you’re in an unhealthy situation such as facing addiction, in your home and need some support please contact our friends at this Addiction help center.
 They’re fantastic and they’re ready to help.
 But if you’re just like me and you regularly find yourself in situations where you come face to face with your own limitations, know you’re not alone.
 I’m right there with you, along with every other social worker, nurse, chaplain, paramedic, teacher and anyone else who cares enough to help all the way up to that point where they can’t help anymore.
 And God is with you too.

 It’s a humbling experience, but it’s pretty good company to keep.